-I grew up watching my grandmother Parvati sit on the porch, petting our family dog, Arthur and sip on her fragrant milk-less tea.
+I grew up watching my grandmother Parvati sit on the porch, petting our family dog, Arthur, and sip on her fragrant milk-less tea.
 In India, we often brew tea in water, then we pour in half a cup of milk and two spoons of sugar, give it a good stir and voila!
 So, it was quite astonishing for me to witness her consume the clear amber liquid.
 “It’s no normal tea Anu, it’s herbal tea!” she would say.

-She had her whole stash organized in a chestnut box with six compartments, each filled with a specific kind of herbal tea ranging from ginger for the morning, peppermint for after lunch to chamomile for a better sleep.
+She had her whole stash organized in a chestnut box with six compartments, each filled with a specific kind of herbal tea ranging from ginger for the morning, peppermint for after lunch, to chamomile for a better sleep.

-What is herbal tea?
+What is Herbal Tea?

-- Immunity booster
+- Immunity boosts

-- Aids menstrual disorders
+- Relief from menstrual disorders

 - Reduced stress

-- Induces sleep
+- Induced sleep

-Let us dive in deeper and explore some of the different types of herbal tea:
+So, let’s dive in deeper and explore some of the different types of herbal tea:

 When the flowers of the Matricaria species or chamomile are dried, they contain the medicinal properties of flavonoids and terpenoids (an all stop solution, as it’s said to be anticancer, antimicrobial, antifungal, antiviral, antihyperglycemic, analgesic, anti-inflammatory, and antiparasitic).

 The bioactive phytochemicals (variety of compounds), present in vegetables, fruits, whole grain products, lend therapeutic effects for mind and body.
-It is the perfect agent to promote holistic health.
+It is the perfect agent to promote holistic health!

 Ginger tea treats nausea, vomiting (emesis), diarrhea, as well as diverse ailments such as arthritis, muscular aches, and fever.
 The herbal tea will increase gastric emptying, which leads to better digestion.

-Moreover, a 2009 study states that inhaling rosehip oil, a well-known aromatherapy practice, can reduce stress, as it reduces the systolic blood pressure and the rate of breathing.
+The inhalation of rosehip oil, a well-known aromatherapy practice, can reduce stress, as it reduces the systolic blood pressure and the rate of breathing.